IOT-DSA/dists/README.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/).

 ## [Unreleased]
+- Flexible default password requirements management.

+## [1514] - 2020-07-31
+### Added
 - OpenID Connect: "Back-Channel Logout" support.
+- When using OpenID Connect authentication, server stores page URL in browser on logout.
+Later user returns to the same project when logs back in.

+### Changed
+- Updated dsbroker dependency to 1.1.3.

 ## [1506] - 2020-07-08
 ### Changed